itsneyoa/fragrunning-bot/README.md

 #### Server

-The server is the server the Minecraft client should connect to, by default it will point to Hypixels server so it can be left as-is if the plan is to use the app for Hypixel guild chat, if not then the `host` is the servers IP or hostname, and the `port` is the port the server is running on.
+The server is the server the Minecraft client should connect to, by default it will point to Hypixels server so it can be left as-is if the plan is to use the app for Hypixel, if not then the `host` is the servers IP or hostname

-> Note: The port must be a number, Mineflayer expects an integer so you can't wrap the port in quotes or Mineflayer won't create a connection to the Minecraft server.

 #### Minecraft